josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/08_❄️_Demeter_Brings_Winter/✈️_the_neets_their_data_and_your_stagnant_gdp.md

 There are people doing large amounts of unpaid care, creative production, digital participation, defensive administration, or informal work which conventional measures only partially recognise.

-There are people whose capacity to participate has become substantially smaller than the plausible counterfactual of what they might otherwise have done.
+There are people whose observed participation has fallen substantially, including cases where researchers or the individuals concerned may reasonably ask what participation might have looked like under different conditions.

 For this node, **NEET-like** or **participation-depleted** therefore describes an analytical territory rather than a new official category.